burkeazbill/vcd-shadow-cleaner/README.md

 ![Application Icon](images/vcd_shadow_cleaner_thumb.png)

-A cross-platform GUI and CLI application for managing Shadow VMs in VMware Cloud Director.
-This tool helps identify and clean up orphaned Shadow VMs that may accumulate over time, particularly after vApp template deployments or migrations.
+A Python application for managing Shadow VMs in VMware Cloud Director.
+This tool helps identify and clean up Shadow VMs that may accumulate over time, particularly after datastore re-allocations.
+It allows you to remove all or select Shadow VMs from a specified datastore.

 ![Delete Confirmation](images/image-3.png)